Updated August 4, 2020 at 4:26 p.m.

 Will commencement and reunions take place this year?

 Commencement ceremonies have been postponed.
 We are working with student representatives and others across campus to review alternative dates and will be consulting with members of the senior class to determine the ideal time and program.
-We expect to lock in a specific date by the end of May, so that students and families can have a full year to plan and make the travel arrangements.
-Graduate and professional school investiture ceremonies will be rescheduled for appropriate dates to be determined by the school deans.
-The postponement of our commencement and investiture ceremonies will in no way delay the conferring of earned degrees in June for graduates.
-On June 14 of this year, Dartmouth will host a virtual event to mark the awarding of undergraduate and advanced degrees.
-Details on that special online gathering will be forthcoming.
-Learn more about 2020 Commencement.
+We expect to lock in a specific date by the end of June.

-There will be alternative plans for reunions this year.
-The Alumni Relations team is working with each reunion class to develop virtual reunion programming for classes to enjoy in lieu of the traditional on-campus events.
+The Alumni Relations team has developed virtual reunion programming for classes to enjoy in lieu of the traditional on-campus events.
+Visit https://preunions.dartmouth.edu/schedule for a program listing.

 Will summer athletics camps take place?
-Will Osher and other outside groups be able to use Dartmouth facilities for their summer programs?
+Will other outside groups be able to use Dartmouth facilities for their summer programs?